ayushnoori/alive/README.md

 # Advanced Lifespan Intelligence Virtual Expert (ALIVE)

-## Summary
+# Summary

-ALIVE is an artificial intelligence-based recommendation system for longevity supplementation and drug repurposing.
+ALIVE is an artificial intelligence-based recommendation system for longevity supplementation.
 Based on your unique biological profile, ALIVE will recommend a personalized regimen of supplements and drugs to optimize your healthspan.
 ALIVE places control over your healthspan into your own hands.

 Built for [TreeHacks 2024](https://www.treehacks.com/) at Stanford University.